 Review the list of national competitive scholarships and see which scholarships you may qualify for.

-Check to see if you qualify for scholarships offered by private agencies.
+Numerous scholarship opportunities exist outside of UC San Diego.
+Check whether you qualify for scholarships offered by private agencies.

 Order of Reduction